Professor Works to Grant Solar Energy Access to Communities

 “In those regions where they have coal mines and coal fired power plants, for better or for worse, there’s sort of a legacy of fossil fuel tradition,” Michaud said.

-Petrosonis said she helped Michaud interview many Ohio community residents and closely studied the impacts of solar implementation on their economies.
+Petrosino said she helped Michaud interview many Ohio community residents and closely studied the impacts of solar implementation on their economies.
 She created a research poster from her findings, which she and Michaud presented to Congress in Washington, D.C.

-“While we were in DC, we actually got to go to the House of Representatives, and we had got to meet with Congress members and their staffers, to really help ensure and motivate them to vote and pass climate friendly legislatives,” Petrosinos said.
+“While we were in DC, we actually got to go to the House of Representatives, and we had got to meet with Congress members and their staffers, to really help ensure and motivate them to vote and pass climate friendly legislatives,” Petrosino said.
 “That was a really cool opportunity because I felt like I was actually making a difference.”

-Petrosinos said she enjoyed how her presentation allowed her to represent Loyola’s dedication to climate studies and environmentally conscious philosophy.
+Petrosino said she enjoyed how her presentation allowed her to represent Loyola’s dedication to climate studies and environmentally conscious philosophy.
 She said she hopes Loyola’s name made a lasting impression on the members of Congress at the conference and inspired them to take action on climate change.

-“Once we set out our plan for how we’re going to represent solar, I think other institutions will be able to adapt that,” Petrosinos said.
+“Once we set out our plan for how we’re going to represent solar, I think other institutions will be able to adapt that,” Petrosino said.
 “And it will give them the blueprint of how to do what Loyola is doing.”

 In April 2023, staff in Loyola’s Facilities Department, under advisement from Aaron Durnbaugh, the director of sustainability at the School of Environmental Sustainability, signed a power purchase agreement with Double Black Diamond, a state government-commissioned solar farm in central Illinois, the Phoenix previously reported.